Sumit2910/Online-Course-Certification-System/README.md

 Visit http://localhost:3000 — the backend now serves the frontend directly, so there's nothing else to run.

+or visit *https://certifykaro.onrender.com* to get a live experience

 **Demo logins** (use these emails on the login page, any password):
 - `user@admin.com` — admin dashboard, course creation, grade release
 - `user@instructor.com` — instructor dashboard